-Productivity Tips: 31 Tricks That Might Just Get You Out of the Office on Time
+31 Productivity Tips to Get You Out Of The Office on Time

 Who doesn’t want to get more done in less time?

 After all, productivity is inextricably tied to your personal success and the success of your organization.

 Of course, I’m sure there are some people—okay, let’s face it, many people—who don’t care about productivity, but they’re not the kind of people who read these types of articles.
 For the rest of us, for all the people who find that all the hours in the day aren’t enough to get done all the tasks on their to-do list, any trick to milk out of the day one more completed task is gold.
 If this describes you, this article is for you.

 Drawing on the wealth of work management information tips on our blog and on the advice and studies of other experts, we’ve amassed a list of 31 productivity tips so powerful, you just might leave the office on time: